nikholt1/HT/README.md

   * The user should be able to, when creating a new profile, see the images that they can choose from
   * The user should be able to change profile picture and username for the profiles when they want to

+* Linux compatibility error
+  * On linux the images folders are incorrect, missing a "/"
+  * recogninze OS and fix the missing "/" for linux users
 ## notes
 - Implemented user_profile_picture_path varchar(255) into database for profile picture handling per user.
 08/10/2025